 Photo by Ben Potter

-Marley’s Mutts now has a twenty-acre ranch two hours north of Los Angeles.
+Today, Marley’s Mutts occupies a twenty-acre ranch two hours north of Los Angeles.
 It’s a majestic, open, and welcoming space.
 The brilliant blue sky stretches above, meeting the mountains to the East.
 It feels like the cozy opening of your favorite western, except at Marley’s, there are no bad guys.
 With a staff and team of over twenty, Skow is still out there doing the work.
 Marley’s Mutts is on a mission to rehabilitate both human and canine souls and, as they put it, to create “second chances using the power of the human/animal bond.”
 They offer training, rehoming, and networking.
 The ranch houses around seventy-five animals.
 Another fifty to seventy-five are in foster care, and twenty to thirty live in prisons as a part of their Pawsitive Change program.
 They’ve rescued dogs locally, frequently partnering with Kern County Animal Services and the city of Bakersfield, and they’ve also rescued dogs from South Korea, China, Africa, Brazil, Romania, Mexico, Thailand, Vietnam, and Turkey.
 Their Motor City Mutt Movers Program brings dogs from overpopulated shelters to underpopulated ones, where dogs are in greater demand for adoption.
 But the program Skow is most proud of is Pawsitive Change.

 Pawsitive Change is a comprehensive inmate canine training program that combines vocational training with canine rehabilitation.
 They take dogs from high kill shelters to prisons where they live with incarcerated individuals.
 Through teaching the inmates canine-handling skills, the inmates’ own emotional awareness is developed, and they leave the program with a new skill.
 Pawsitive Change has a 100% success rate with no recidivism among graduates.
 With its solid record of achievement, Skow is looking to expand and grow the program, and hopes to bring Pawsitive Change to correctional facilities across the U.S. and the world.